-To prepare for the payment of retirement benefits to employees, the retirement benefit liability is recorded based
+To prepare for the payment of retirement benefits to employees, the retirement benefit liability is recorded based on the estimated amount of retirement benefit obligations and pension assets at the end of current fiscal year.
+If the amount of pension assets exceeds the amount of retirement benefit obligations, it is recorded as retirement benefit asset.
 In the event that the pension asset amount exceeds retirement benefit obligations, the excess amount is recorded as net defined benefit assets.
-In calculating retirement benefit obligations, the method of attributing expected retirement benefits up until the current fiscal year is based on the benefit formula.
+In calculating retirement benefit obligations, the method of attributing expected retirement benefits up until the end of the current fiscal year is based on the benefit formula.

 Actuarial gains and losses are amortized by the straight-line method over a fixed number of years (10 years) within the average remaining service period of employees at the time of their accrual, and the amount is amortized from the following fiscal year of their accrual.
 Prior service costs are amortized using the straight-line method over a certain number of years (10 years) within the average remaining service period of employees at the time of their accrual.